raspberrypilearning/cd-sebento-appinv-2/en/step_3.md

 ![](images/s3LocalVar.png)

-+ Take out a `Textbox.text` block and attach it onto the variable to store the text.
++ Take out a `Textbox.Text` block and attach it onto the `initialise local mins` block to store the text.

 Now that you've retrieved the text you're going to create a **list** to put it in.
 After all, you want to be able to record lots of exercise sessions!